doobwa/pipeline/README.md

 - `--predictions`: filename for saving predictions for the test data
 - `--log`: filename for writing log data, if it exists

+The predictions file should begin with "predictions" and have a single prediction for each row.
+This file should have the same number of lines as the provided test file.

 ### Scripts that create features

 Each script in the `features/` folder should accept: